 There are many remedies for the use of defective products under the law.
 Once you can specify the situation, you will know what remedies to seek and how to go about it.
 There are two major legal theories relating to cases of defective products which are strict liability and negligence.

 The plaintiff must be able to show some proof in order to collect or claim for damages that were done.
 They also must be able to show that the liable defendant, which could be the manufacturer of a product or its retailer, has breached their duty which they owed the plaintiff.
 They should prove further that such breach has led to injury and they, the plaintiff, suffered real damages or injuries at the end.
 To illustrate, if a motorcycle was not tested accurately and during use, it lost a wheel, it would then cause injury to the one riding.
 In this case, the plaintiff can demand a monetary award in compensation for the damages.
-It will require the plaintiff proving the case and that truly the incident and damages were at the fault of the poorly tested motorcycle.
+It will require the plaintiff to prove the case and that truly the incident and damages were at the fault of the poorly tested motorcycle.

 The manufacturers or producers are ‘strictly’ liable for defective products and the defects which occur while the product is being manufactured irrespective of the producer’s level of care.
 To simply put it, the plaintiff would need to prove to the court of law that it was truly negligence.
 If they can successfully prove it, then he or she could win in a lawsuit that may be put against the manufacturer.
 This will be classified as compensation for injuries that result from using the defective or dangerous product.
 The important thing in this kind of claim is that the injury or injuries must be a result of a manufacturing error.